couchbase-examples/edge-server-meal-order-sample-app/README.md

 ## Setup & Technology Stack

-The setup would be as follows
+The setup would be as follows:

 ![](./public/assets/screenshots/edge-sample-app-setup.png)

 * Capella / Capella App Services